 Goal: Expose students to different career opportunities.

-Goal: A host of multiple programs on campus providing booths and program overviews to students.
+Goal: A host of multiple programs on campus providing booths and program overviews to students

 Participants: High school students and undergraduate students